 It feels amazingly well-made, with a high-grade plastic construction that looks and feels premium.
-Its battery performance is superb, and you can expect roughly anywhere between 50 minutes to over two and a half hours of continuous runtime on a single charge depending on the power mode it uses.
-Using its companion app, you can schedule cleaning times for individual rooms, check its current battery life, and even place virtual boundary markers to block off areas that you don't want it to enter.
+Its battery performance is superb, and you can expect roughly between 50 minutes to over 2.5 hours of continuous runtime on a single charge depending on the power mode it uses.
+Using its companion app, you can schedule cleaning times for individual rooms, check its current battery life, and even place virtual boundary markers to block off areas you don't want it to enter.

 However, like many robot vacuums, recurring costs are high due to the number of parts that need occasional replacing.
 Regular maintenance can also be quite demanding, as many components need to cleaning fairly frequently.
-Still, if you're looking for a robot vacuum that can handle messes on many surface types, this is a good option.
+If you're looking for a robot vacuum that can handle messes on many surface types, this is a good option.